AFaidley/Regex-Learning/regex-email-tutorial.md

 The third would be `([a-z\.]{2,6})`, this would be the end portion of an email- usually `com`.
 This particular Regex allows this group to match any lowercase letters from a-z and has a min length of 2 and a max of 6.

 ### Bracket Expressions
+Bracket Expressions help to match a single character or collating elements eg. `([a-z0-9]+)`- this particular bracket expression allows lowercase characters from a-z and digits from 0-9.
+You can also use `\d` to match digits from 0-9 as well as the `\w` to match a-z, A-Z, 0-9, including _ (underscore).
 ### Character Classes

 ### The OR Operator